Build a Rocket Boys!: Background

 Elbow began writing new material and reviewing previous material they'd made on the road in January 2010, while on the Isle of Mull.
 It was there and then that the new album's major motif began to take shape: that of nostalgia, missing family life and detesting the feeling of being unable to settle in.
 "In essence, they realised they've grown up, and the thought set Garvey on a nostalgic, reflective course," according to Q.

-The agenda, both thematically and musically, was set by "Jesus Is a Rochdale Girl," a minimalist, Eno-esque track based on Garvey's earlier poem he wrote about his first love.
+The agenda, both thematically and musically, was set by "Jesus Is a Rochdale Girl", a minimalist, Eno-esque track based on Garvey's earlier poem he wrote about his first love.
 "I think our records have always had light and shade to a degree, this one more so than the others", commented Garvey.
 A couple of times, when struggling with lyrics, he made trips to Peter Gabriel's Real World Studios in Wiltshire to "share thoughts" with its owner.
-On such occasions the frontman communicated via video calls with his band, which, on some occasions, had to place the laptop on top of the piano and play the latest versions of songs to virtual Garvey.
+On such occasions the frontman communicated via video calls with his band, which, on some occasions, had to place the laptop on top of the piano and play the latest versions of songs virtually to Garvey.

 "Lippy Kids", according to Q, is a key song: it was written in defence of the British teenager, victim to, as Garvey put it, "the anti-hoody shit that goes on in the media, the thought that if you hang around on a street corner you're a criminal."
 Speaking of the overall sound and its apparent lack of radio-friendliness, Garvey commented: "We could write deliberate radio hits until the cows come home, but I think you can hear it really obviously when a band has done that."
 The singer mentioned the relative easiness of the atmosphere in which the album was recorded.
 "It's the first album we've made without the comedy anvil hanging over our heads," he said.